No, then why do we all keep doing it during proposal presentations?

 Boring clients to death is one of the reasons they don’t buy.
 Nonetheless, many firms and their partners keep at it.

 Want to do anything about it or do you want to continue?

-Following are three tips to make your proposal presentation less boring.
+Following are tips to break this proposal sin and make your proposal presentation less boring.

 Early on in my career, an experienced senior consultant told me, “Here’s my promise: the larger the project, the more pages the proposal!”

 And it seems that we all have lived up to that promise as good as we could.
 I know I have.